 His scientific foci are on the interconnectedness between coasts and seas and human environmental systems.
-His research addresses issues around the enabling conditions for the exploration of marine renewable and non-renewable energy resources in terms of technology, policy making and planning and public engagement.
+His research addresses issues around the enabling conditions for the exploration of marine renewable and non-renewable energy resources in terms of technology, policy making and planning and public engagement and related governance issues.

 Since 2007 he worked as research staff and project manager at the Helmholtz Institute of Coastal Research in Germany.
 He coordinated several national and international science initiatives.
 Since 2010 he was with the International Project Office of the Future Earth Coasts project (formerly Land-Ocean Interactions in the Coastal Zone, LOICZ).
 He was external consultant of UNEP-GEF.
 He scientifically set up and organized the GEF ‘International Waters Science Conference’, Thailand, with numerous international institutions.
 He was coordinating manager of the ‘North Sea Region Climate Change Assessment’ (NOSCCA).
 He is working in marine renewable energy research since 2004.

 Future research interests: Innovative approaches towards governance and transformation in light of societal pressures related to emerging and changing use patterns in the marine environment; Addressing community energy developments into the development for Offshore Renewable Energy projects.

 - Governance barriers to sustainable energy transitions – Assessing Ireland’s capacity towards marine energy futures – J. Energy Policy, Marcus Lange, Anne Marie O’Hagan, Robert R.N.
 Devoy, Martin Le Tissier, Valerie Cummins https://doi.org/10.1016/j.enpol.2017.11.020